camunda/camunda-bpm-platform/connect/docs/user-guide/rest/index.md

 * `.patch()`
 * `.delete()`

-With this we have will have a full request which we can use to connect our REST service:
+With this we have a full request which we can use to connect our REST service:

 ```java
   RestHttpConnector connector = new RestHttpConnector();